Set brazen goals.

 Ask Wrong Thinkers to describe the aspirational state of things (how they might want things to be), above the new blue line—again, using Post-its and saying aloud what they’ve written down.
 Continue until ideas are exhausted.

 Ask Wrong Thinkers to share their observations about the Predictable Path and the Bold Path.
-You might also ask them to vote (using a hash mark or dot) on the three ideas they think are most compelling.
+You might also ask them to vote (using a hash mark or dot) on the three ideas they find most compelling.

-Encourage Wrong Thinkers to be as honest about the current state as they can—and as aspirational as possible about the bold path.
+Encourage Wrong Thinkers to be as honest about the current state—and as aspirational as possible about the bold path—as they can be.

 When to use the Drill